bifurcationkit/BifurcationKit.jl/docs/src/tutorialCarrier.md

 $$\epsilon^{2} y^{\prime \prime}+2\left(1-x^{2}\right) y+y^{2}=1, \quad y(-1)=y(1)=0\tag{E}.$$

-It is a remarkably difficult problem which present many disconnected branches which are not amenable to the continuation method.
-We thus use the recently developed deflated continuation method which builds upon the Deflated Newton (see [Deflated problems](@ref)) technics to find solutions which are different from a set of already known solutions.
+It is a remarkably difficult problem which presents many disconnected branches which are not amenable to the classical continuation methods.
+We thus use the recently developed *deflated continuation method* which builds upon the Deflated Newton (see [Deflated problems](@ref)) technics to find solutions which are different from a set of already known solutions.

 We start with some import